job-application-tracker/job-application-fe/README.md

 ## What is job.find()?
 Is your job search is returning null?
 Then job.find() is the app for you.
 If you only measure success by the number of offers you receive, hunting for a job can feel tedious and defeating.

-Instead, we help you track and visualize all of the components of your job search process, including networking and coding time, to keep you aware of your overall progress and feeling motivated.e for you, we can help you find a meeting point -- a spot betwixt!
-Whether it's you and one other friend, or a small reunion, we can help you find a midpoint and the nearest cool cities.
-Select a city from the list of options to see photos.
+Instead, we help you track and visualize all of the components of your job search process, including networking and coding time, to keep you aware of your overall progress and feeling motivated.

 ## DEV Team